What is a gifted deposit and how to use it to buy a house

 Who can gift a deposit for a mortgage?

-Builder deposit – offered on new-builds as an incentive for buyers, the builder will chip in a fraction of the deposit.
+You can also sometimes get a gifted deposit from your homebuilder if they offer a Builder's Gift.
+This is offered on new-builds as an incentive for buyers.
+It works by the homebuilder contributing a fraction towards your deposit.
 To be acceptable to the lender, the full asking price, before the builder’s contribution, must represent the true value of the property.

-Vendor deposit – this comes in the form of a discount off the purchase price.
-It isn’t a common situation and one that is scrutinised by the lender, even if the seller is a family member who has agreed to sell you the property at a discount.
+Another potential source of a gifted deposit is a Vendor deposit.
+This comes in the form of a discount off the property's purchase price.
+It isn’t a common situation and one that is scrutinised by lenders, even if the seller is a family member who has agreed to sell you the property at a discount.

 What are the tax implications?